Zoonotic diseases – 3 in 4

 Three in four of the world’s new or emerging infectious diseases come from animals.
-Responsible for nearly three million deaths a year, these diseases are largely transmitted through trading wildlife (legally and illegally) and factory farming.
+Responsible for three million deaths a year, these diseases are largely transmitted through trading wildlife (legally and illegally) and factory farming.

-Animals can sometimes carry harmful germs that can spread to people and cause illness – these are known as zoonotic diseases or zoonoses.
+Animals can sometimes carry harmful pathogens that can spread to people and cause illness – these are known as zoonotic diseases or zoonoses.
 Such diseases may be caused by viruses, bacteria, parasites or fungi.
 They may be mild or serious and in some cases may cause death.
 Animals can appear healthy even when they are carrying an infectious agent, such as a virus for example, that can make people very ill.
 In fact, most natural hosts of zoonotic disease do not get ill, they may happily harbour the virus for their entire lives while displaying no symptoms.

 The World Health Organisation says: “During the past decades, many previously unknown human infectious diseases have emerged from animal reservoirs, from agents such as human immunodeficiency virus (HIV), Ebola virus, West Nile virus, Nipah virus and Hanta virus.
-In fact, more than three quarters of the human diseases that are new, emerging or re-emerging at the beginning of the 21st century are caused by pathogens originating from animals or from products of animal origin”.
+In fact, more than three-quarters of the human diseases that are new, emerging or re-emerging at the beginning of the 21st century are caused by pathogens originating from animals or from products of animal origin”.

 Infections with zoonotic diseases may occur by direct or indirect contact.
 Direct infection can occur, for example, when a person comes into contact with contaminated saliva, blood, urine, mucous, faeces or other body fluids of an infected animal.
 This might occur when touching or handling animals or from bites or scratches.
 The pathogen (virus, bacteria, parasite etc) may enter the body via the inhalation of tiny respiratory droplets in the air or via the mouth, nose, eyes, open wounds, cuts or abrasions.